In December 2020, I had an interesting discussion with a business owner who wanted to sell his SaaS app on Flippa.

 Kindly drop a comment to let me know your biggest takeaway from this piece.

-Do you want us to plan, write, and distribute content that generates high-quality traffic and increases user signups for your SaaS brand?
+In the meantime, if you want a SaaS content marketing agency to plan, write, and distribute content that generates high-quality traffic and increases user signups for your software company, then you’re in the right place?